 - includes testing and examination dates as well as the contact information and relevant credentials of the diagnosing evaluator.

-*for example: ADD, ADHD, and Learning Disabilities should be evaluated every three years for high school students.
-Chronic Medical/Health disabilities depend upon the diagnosis and prognosis.
+*for example: Chronic Health and Mental Health disabilities depend upon the diagnosis and prognosis.

 Documentation is to be provided to the Director.
 The Director will only share this information (usually NOT the diagnosis) with faculty or staff on a "need to know" basis, usually at is pertains to arranging accommodations.
 Students that are on medications for any reason, or have a mental or physical disability, are also strongly encouraged to disclose this information to the Health Center and/or Counseling Center.
 Documentation is not shared amongst the Health Center, Counseling Center and the Learning Enrichment and Disability Services Office as they are governed by different privacy laws and regulations.
 If you want these campus offices to share information, you must provide explicit written permission for them to do so (ask the office for a form).
 Students that mistakenly send documentation to offices other than the aforementioned (e.g. the Admissions Office) will likely find that the information has been passed on to the Director of the Learning Enrichment and Disability Services Office.